 You want your ribs to be fall-off-the-bone tender.
 The crockpot is a great choice.
 BUT, how do you go from this ugly mess:

-Step 1: Put your ribs in the crockpot.
-Lather them with bbq sauce.
-You can use a homemade sauce or a store-bought bottle.
+Step 3: Put your ribs in the crockpot.
+Lather them with barbecue sauce.
+You can use a homemade sauce like my Raspberry-Chipotle Barbecue Sauce for ribs or a store-bought bottle.
 If you are going store-bought I recommend using Sweet Baby Ray's.
 Just remember to save a little bit for later.
-You'll need about 1 cup of sauce in the slow cooker for each rack of ribs.

-Step 3: Gently remove the racks and lay them out on a foil lined baking tray.
-Add more bbq sauce on top.
+Step 5: Gently remove the racks and lay them out on a foil lined baking tray.
+Add more barbecue sauce on top.

-Step 4: Broil under a broiler for 3-5 minutes until the bbq sauce starts to bubble and caramelize.
+Step 6: Broil under a broiler for 3-5 minutes until the barbecue sauce starts to bubble and caramelize.
 Alternately you could wrap them in foil and throw them on a heated grill for the same effect.
 I sometimes do this for crowds and picnics.
 This keep the ribs warm until ready to eat and makes it easy to pass out portions.

 Lamb shank might be my favorite cut of lamb.
 Rack of lamb is fabulous is its own right, but there's just something about that tender meat falling off the bone that makes me love my shanks.
 It makes it the perfect cut for someone who is new to lamb eating as well.
 This recipe is made in a slow cooker (crock pot) which means it really isn't too complicated and you don't have to worry too much about timing and you can still put out a fabulous, gourmet meal.
 I do warn that there is some outside prep work involved.
 You didn't think you could just toss a bunch of things into a pot and make a gourmet lamb shank did you?
 Well, you almost can.